 What are OEM Partners?

-OEM Partnerships are a cross-industry practice that empowers companies to design and incorporate the software they need without investing in specialized, costly IT experts.
+OEM partnerships are a cross-industry practice that empowers companies to design and incorporate the software they need without investing in specialized, costly IT experts.

-Moreover, companies that choose to acquire software through OEM Partnerships receive highly individualized software components that add value to their own products while minimizing any maintenance issues the software may incur.
+Moreover, companies that choose to acquire software through OEM partnerships receive highly individualized software components that add value to their own products, while minimizing any maintenance issues the software may incur.

-A classic example of an OEM Partnership that impacts company strategies and practices is embedded analytics.
-Companies use OEMs to provide cloud, on-premise, or hybrid analytics to company data culled from different areas of the organization.
+A classic example of an OEM partnership that positively impacts company strategies and practices is embedded analytics.
+Companies also can use OEMs to apply cloud, on-premise, or hybrid analytics to company data collected from different areas of the organization.

 See Sisense in action:

-OEM Partnerships also offer specific software components that complete proprietary offerings.
+OEM partnerships also offer specific software components that complete proprietary offerings.
 One industry that’s typically associated with OEM Partnerships is smartphones.
 Technology companies that produce smartphones often approach third-party software providers to design their phone’s pre-installed software.

-Though this software company may build software for a variety of smartphones, each technology company that partners with them will receive a unique software product or products that are licensed to them, which they then bundle, brand, and sell as their own.Watch a Sisense Demo Back to Glossary
+Though this software company may build software for a variety of smartphones, each technology company that partners with them will receive a unique software product or products that are licensed to them, which they then bundle, brand, and sell as their own.